 At the time of submittal of any application to annex territory within the SOIA Area, the City of Elk Grove shall require that applicants protect one (1) acre of existing farmland land of equal or higher quality for each acre of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance that would be developed as a result of the project.
 This protection may consist of the establishment of a farmland conservation easement, farmland deed restriction, or other appropriate farmland conservation mechanism to ensure the preservation of the land from conversion in perpetuity, but may also be utilized for compatible wildlife habitat conservation efforts (e.g., Swainson's hawk foraging habitat mitigation) that substantially impairs or diminishes the agricultural productivity of the land.
 The farmland/wildlife habitat land to be preserved must have adequate water supply to support agricultural use.
 The City shall consider the benefits of preserving farmlands in proximity to other protected lands.
+The preservation of farmland may be done at one time, or in increments with the buildout of the SOIA Area.

 The total acres of land conserved will be based on the total on-site agriculture acreage converted to urban uses.
 Conserved agriculture areas may include areas on the project site, lands secured for permanent habitat enhancement (e.g., giant garter snake habitat, Swainson's hawk habitat), or additional land identified by the City.
 The City shall attempt to locate preserved farmland within 5 miles of the SOIA Area; however, the preserved farmland shall at a minimum be located inside Sacramento County.
-The City shall impose the conservation easement content standards to include, at a minimum: land encumbrance documentation; documentation that the easements are permanent, monitored, and appropriately endowed; prohibition of activity which substantially impairs or diminishes the agricultural productivity of the land; and protection of water rights.
+The City shall impose the conservation easement content standards to include, at a minimum: land encumbrance documentation; documentation that the easements are permanent, monitored, and appropriately endowed for administration, monitoring, and enforcement of the easements; prohibition of activity which substantially impairs or diminishes the agricultural productivity of the land; and protection of water rights.

-In addition, the City shall impose the following minimum conservation easement content standards:
+In addition, the City shall impose the following or equally effective minimum conservation easement content standards: